 If it started as a sports slogan, why is it used in a weight loss group on Facebook, in self-help articles, and everything in between?

-The answer is because it works, and it improves your perception of a challenge you might be facing.
+The answer is that it works, and it improves your perception of a challenge you might be facing.

 “They tell us every game, every day, ‘Trust the Process.
 Just continue to build.” ― Tony Wroten